 - Up Grade: Evolve Porygon to Porygon 2

-They're less common than Pokémon Eggs so you'll have to hit a lot of PokéStops to get them.
+They're less common than Pokémon Eggs, so you'll have to hit a lot of PokéStops to get them.
 They're also single-use only, which means you'll need to get one for each evolution you want to perform.
 Yeah.

-8. PokéStops and Bonus Streaks
+Looping: PokéStops and Bonus Streaks

 Pokémon Go encourages you to play regularly by giving you daily and weekly bonuses not just for catching Pokémon but for spinning PokéStops.
-They're called "streaks".
+They're called "streaks."
 Your first spin of the day will get you extra items and XP.
-Spin every day and you get an even bigger weekly bonus on the seventh day — including an evolution item.
+Spin every day, and you get an even bigger weekly bonus on the seventh day — including an evolution item.